-The A321LR will feature just 48 fully flat seats, spread across 12 rows in a 2-2 configuration.
+The Four Seasons A321LR will feature just 48 fully flat seats, spread across 12 rows in a 2-2 configuration.

-The ottomans are even designed so that you can have a guest sitting there, to facilitate face-to-face interactions.
+Not only does each seat turn into a bed, but the ottomans are even designed so that you can have a guest sitting on them, to facilitate face-to-face interactions.

-These aren’t the most private business class seats you’ll find out there, though keep in mind that they plan these itineraries so that the flights aren’t too long, as they move around the globe in a logical order (unlike some of us who are into miles & points). 😉 So it’s not like guests will be taking any ultra long haul flights on these planes.
+These aren’t the most private business class seats you’ll find out there, though keep in mind that they plan these itineraries so that the flights aren’t too long, as they move around the globe in a logical order (unlike some of us who are into miles & points). 😉 Furthermore, all flights operate during the day, and arrive at destinations mid-afternoon.
+So it’s not like guests will take any ultra long haul flights on these planes.

 The A321LR will also have a bar and social area.
 Four Seasons says that this area will be used for “artisans to showcase their talents and crafts in interactive workshops.”
 Also in the social area, guests will have “the opportunity to meet and learn from Four Seasons master chefs and mixologists, wellness experts and art and culture aficionados for an enriching in-flight experience.”